 Fentanyl is a highly addictive medication used by physicians to either sedate patients for surgery or relieves severe pain.
 It is a synthetic, man-made medication that is very potent and highly addictive.
 In a controlled medical setting, it is carefully weighed and measured due to its potency.

 In recent years, it has been added to other drugs, most commonly heroin.
 Whereas medically produced fentanyl is safe and effective when administered correctly, abuse of the drug is often lethal.
 When produced to be combined with a street drug, such as heroin, it is often produced in varying doses and easily causes drug overdoses.

 In the 2000s, the United States was facing a prescription drug epidemic of huge proportions.
 Once believed to be safe, pain medications were widely prescribed and many patients became addicted by the late 90s.

-Opioids were being prescribed at increasing rates for everything from minor pain to severe post surgical pain.
-A wide range of people from all walks of life were becoming affected by opioid addiction.
+Opioids were being prescribed at increasing rates for everything from minor pain to severe post-surgical pain.
+A wide range of people from all walks of life was becoming affected by opioid addiction.

 The Return of Heroin

 The United States eventually began to more tightly regulate how the opioid pain medication oxycodone was prescribed in order to prevent addiction.
 After the government began more tightly controlling oxycodone and other prescription pain killers, already addicted patients began to look for alternatives.
 The Mexican drug cartels, recognized this need and began transporting heroin, a natural drug created from poppies, into the U.S. in record numbers.